-From planning your spending to staying on top of repayments – there are ways you can manage your money over the winter holidays and have a great Christmas, without ruining your start to the new year.
+From budgeting to staying on top of repayments, there are ways you can manage your money over the winter holidays, without ruining your start to the new year.

 Creating a Christmas budget, which outlines all your costs and your incoming money, can help you get a clear idea of your cash flow.
 You’ll be able to see what you’re able to spare after your bills, rent and any other necessities are paid.

 You may also find areas where you can cut back on your spending.

 Planning a budget is only useful if you stick to it.
 Holding on to any receipts, alongside checking your bank or credit card statements and noting down what you’ve spent, can help you stay on top of your money.
 Try reviewing your budget once or twice a week over the Christmas period to help you keep track.

 Avoid buying little extras if they’re not accounted for in your budget.
 It may seem harmless, but small costs can add up and take a chunk of money from your budget.

 Falling behind on your bills, rent or other payments can be harder to catch up on and you may be charged for late or missed payments.
 Prioritising these outgoings is important.
 You could try putting your bills and rent or mortgage money aside until your payments are due, so you don’t accidentally use the money.

 If you’re an HSBC customer with access to our mobile banking app, you could use the smart money tools to help stay on top of your money.

 For example, our Balance After Bills feature (available on compatible devices) estimates what you'll owe for the month ahead, based on your regular bills.
 It then shows you how much you’ll potentially have left over, once scheduled bills (standing orders and Direct Debits) are paid.